Joy Blooms in the Garden

 • I change the water every other day and sip a bit of the stem.

 • I dissolve a baby aspirin in warm water and add it to the vase water.
-Then add the freshly sipped bunch of flowers.
+Then add the bunch of flowers, freshly sipped at a diagonal.

 Stop Deadheading & Save the Seeds: During the growing season I spend time in my garden cutting off spent flowers (deadheading).
 Deadheading prevents the plants "going to seed' which causes the plant to stop producing luscious blooms.
 Around August, I stop this practice and let the plants made seeds so that I can plant them next year.